Kazakuri/commission.tenka.dev/content/artwork/2021-01-09-hosi-huru-yoru2/index.md

 Please check back later.

 {% request() %}
-星海Nice to meet you, <TODO>!
+Nice to meet you, Seika!

-Thank you for the appeal!こんなの優しい言葉をすごく嬉しいです！
+Thank you for the appeal!
+I was really happy to hear such nice words!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.